sevenlayermedia/fdmsafetyservices/wp-content/plugins/interactive-geo-maps/readme.txt

 == Changelog ==

+= 1.6.21 =
+Update Freemius SDK to v2.9.0
+Update the misspelling for Rhode Island.

 = 1.6.20 =
 Update Freemius SDK to v2.8.0
+Update docker compose commands.
+Add bash scripts to help with linting.

 = 1.6.19 =
 Fix a bug with lightbox not displaying.